chris2fr/gatsby-site-mannfr/README.md

 ### Changelog v-0.0.4

+This release replaces i18n with i18next and repairs an impaired search.

+Done:

 11. Replaced i18n with i18next
 12. Repaired broken search

 ### Changelog v-0.0.3

+This website works well.
+Layouts need translation.
+Language groupings need isolation in searches.
+It works though.

+Done:

 7. Put meaningful content in the peekaboo/burger menu Done
 8. Put in the three flags to change languages per page Done